-You can’t beat a good curry!
-And tikka masala is one of my favourites (hence why I made my own version back in July).
-I don’t have it too often (most curry places serve it with your choice of meat, but unfortunately none isn’t usually an option), but it’s a real crowd-pleaser – heaps of flavour, and a touch of spice but nothing overpowering.
+You can't beat a good curry!
+And tikka masala is one of my favourites.
+I don't have it too often (most curry places serve it with your choice of meat, but unfortunately none isn't usually an option), but it's a real crowd-pleaser - heaps of flavour, and a touch of spice but nothing overpowering.

 Despite usually being served as a main course, tikka masala sauce can make a great side dish too - I give you, roasted potato tikka masala!
 With loads of lovely roasted leeks and onions and tomatoes and plenty of fresh coriander.

 This recipe is really easy, but there are a few stages - you need to roast the potatoes for a little while first (so that they get a little bit crispy!), then add the other veg.
 At each stage, you add another few spoonfuls of sauce, so that it cooks right down onto the veg.
 Roasting the sauce on the potatoes means the flavour soaks right in - plus the flavours really intensify, so it's even tastier than usual!

 I didn't make the sauce myself this time, but I did choose a really good quality sauce - this tikka masala sauce from Just Ingredients.
 The ingredients list is very reassuring (tomatoes, onions, cream, spices...) and the flavours were amazing.